auth-global/self-documenting-cryptography/design-documents/g3p.md

 It would be unlikely that the ability to cheaply shuffle a very specific input between these two vectors would be relevant to real deployments of the G3P, but this would still need to be properly documented.
 So, for the sake of keeping the interface documentation as concise and accurate as possible, and the interface as potent and as generally applicable as possible, we definitely want to avoid this early collision by suffixing the length of the echo-tags vector.

 This design maximizes opportunities for streaming at the cost of requiring an unbounded-lookhead grammar to unambiguously parse the inputs to HMAC.
 This benefit is likely irrelevant, but this cost is almost certainly irrelevant.
-However, this choice does imply that the length tag needs to be locatable relative to the end of the overall `msgs` input vector.
+However, this choice does imply that the length tag needs to be locatable relative to the end of the overall `args` input vector.
 This is why these protocols always place the tagging vector length in the very last index.

 ```
 encode-vector-length : (